 This account illustrates two principles for gardening when life throws you a curve ball:

 - Often, there is much more in a garden than what meets the eye.
 You may think there’s nothing there, but there is.
 Many years, here in Oklahoma, the mid summer garden has gotten so very out of control, with weeds, that I have been embarrassed to have folk look at it.
 It looked like nothing more than a weed patch.
-Yet we have always been able to eat from the garden, even up until the coming Spring.
+Yet we have always been able to eat from the garden, right up until the coming Spring.
 One year I actually “lost” the potato patch, so bad was the drought and so virulent the weeds.
 Yet we we able to dig and eat potatoes all winter.

 I once “lost” our potato patch, but they were available to dig during the winter…